News

 His research takes on topics at the cutting edge of quantum computing, from quantum algorithms to quantum-classical systems.Five papers by CSE researchers to be presented at POPL 2024

-New research by CSE authors covers a range of cutting-edge topics related to programming languages.The Washington Post: January 8, 2024
+New research by CSE authors covers a range of cutting-edge topics related to programming languages.Trump allies seek to co-opt coming election-security case to bolster 2020 lie

 This article describes work done by Prof. J. Alex Halderman which describes how malware-infected voting machines could change votes without detection.
-Allies of former president Trump have wrongfully said that this work supports their claim that the 2020 election was stolen, whereas Halderman has repeatedly said he has found no evidence of wrongdoing – only vulnerabilities that could at some point be exploited.ABC News: January 7, 2024
+Allies of former president Trump have wrongfully said that this work supports their claim that the 2020 election was stolen, whereas Halderman has repeatedly said he has found no evidence of wrongdoing – only vulnerabilities that could at some point be exploited.Is Georgia’s election system constitutional?
+A federal judge will decide in trial

 Prof. J. Alex Halderman’s report on voting security vulnerabilities is referenced in this article discussing the integrity of Georgia’s election system.Open-source training framework increases the speed of large language model pre-training when failures arise